eyesight-pgs/notes/mongodb.md

 )
 ```

-## delete a specific item from an nested array:delete a specific item from an nested array
+## delete a specific item from an nested array
 Ex:
 fruit collection
 ```json